French art: Baroque and Classicism

 From the mid to late seventeenth century, French art is more often referred to by the term "Classicism" which implies an adherence to certain rules of proportion and sobriety uncharacteristic of the Baroque, as it was practiced in most of the rest of Europe during the same period.
 Under Louis XIV, the Baroque as it was practiced in Italy, was not in French taste, for instance, as Bernini's famous proposal for redesigning the Louvre was rejected by Louis XIV.
 Through propaganda, wars, and great architectural works, Louis XIV launched a vast program designed for the glorification of France and his name.
 The Palace of Versailles, initially a tiny hunting lodge built by his father, was transformed by Louis XIV into a marvelous palace for fêtes and parties, under the direction of architects Louis Le Vau (who had also built the château de Vaux-le-Vicomte) and Jules Hardouin Mansart (who built the church of the Invalides in Paris), painter and designer Charles Le Brun, and the landscape architect André Le Nôtre who perfected the rational form of the French garden that from Versailles spread in all of Europe.
+In portrait painting, two figures emerged in the 1680s with the portraitists Hyacinthe Rigaud and Nicolas de Largillière, whose theatrical yet psychologically refined portraits set a new model for the 18th century.

-For sculpture Louis XIV's reign also proved an important moment thanks to the King's protection of artists like Pierre Puget, François Girardon and Antoine Coysevox.
-In Rome, Pierre Legros, working in a more baroque manner, was one of the most influential sculptors of the end of the century.
+Sculpture moved away from late Mannerism to a more sophisticated, classical yet grand style in the 1630s thanks to the likes of Jacques Sarazin, Simon Guillain and the Anguier brothers.
+For sculpture, Louis XIV's reign also proved an important moment thanks to the King's protection of artists such as Pierre Puget, François Girardon, Antoine Coysevox and Nicolas Coustou who all produced sculptures for the gardens of Versailles and then Marly, where ambitious decorative programs involved tens of sculptors.
+In Rome, Pierre Legros the Younger, working in a more baroque manner, was one of the most influential sculptors of the end of the century alongside Pierre-Étienne Monnot.

+In the decorative arts, France pursued a state-impulsed policy favourising new state-owned or supervised factories to rivalize with Italian, Flemish and Dutch productions: Nevers and Rouen faience factories, though private, were first granted royal monopolies in 1603 and 1647 respectively.
+They produced fine earthenware inspired from Italian and Asiatic styles and under Louis XIV worked extensively for the French crown.
+The Gobelins Manufactory in Paris, founded in 1601 with the support of Henry IV, was purchased by minister Jean-Baptiste Colbert on behalf of the French crown in 1662 and reorganized.
+It soon produced the most refined tapestries of Europe, while France also became the foremost European center for cabinetmaking and furniture production thanks to the ébénistes André-Charles Boulle (who invented the Boulle work style of furinturemaking, an inlay of tortoiseshell, brass and pewter into ebony) and Pierre Gole, who helped establish the fashionable Louis XIV style.